Backyard Livestock Keeping

 Apply for an Animal Keeping Permit

 Wondering if you're allowed to keep backyard livestock on your property?
-Follow these 4 easy steps to determine if you're eligible.
+Follow the 4 easy steps listed below to determine if you're eligible.
 If you have any specific questions, please email email@example.com or call 928-213-2146.

 Step 1: Look up Your Zoning